-At Sheep-to-Shawl, the crowd can watch piles of sheep’s wool get spun and weaved by a team of artisans into beautiful competition shawls.
-Similarly, Angora rabbits are the fluffiest around, and rabbit breeders weave angora fibers from the bunny to the loom at Angora Palooza.
+At Sheep-to-Shawl, the crowd can watch speedy sheep shearing, resulting in piles of sheep’s wool that get spun and weaved by a team of artisans into beautiful competition shawls.
+Angora rabbits are the fluffiest around, and rabbit breeders weave angora fibers from the bunny to the loom at Angora Palooza.
 If you like rabbits, don’t miss the Celebrity Rabbit Hopping competition where kids with show bunnies are paired with local personalities as the cotton-tailed competitors hop along an obstacle course.

-See the ‘Greatest Show on Dirt,’ the First Frontier Rodeo, Jan.
-10-12.
-You’ll need to purchase tickets in advance, but the excitement is worth the purchase!
-New this year, witness breathtaking freestyle bullfighting Thursday and Friday!
+See the ‘Greatest Show on Dirt,’ the First Frontier Rodeo Circuit Finals, Jan.
+13-15.
+This is a ticketed event, and you’ll need to purchase tickets in advance.
+But the excitement is worth the purchase!

 Say ‘Happy Birthday’ to one of the baby calves born each day of the show at the Calving Corner.